20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

 Since 2012, the Marineland Association has been running the ObsTortueMed conservation programme: Observation of Sea Turtles in the Mediterranean.
 Apart from monitoring populations at sea off the Alpes-Maritimes and Var, ObsTortueMed improves our understanding of the changing population structure and identifies the threats specific to a region particularly impacted by human activity.

-This component is an observation campaign based on the principle of "participatory or citizen science".
+This component is an observation campaign based on the principle of participatory or citizen science.
 Its objective is to establish the state of sea turtle populations off the coast of the Alpes-Maritimes and the Var.
-Between 45 and 140 observation reports have been compiled each year since 2012, documenting the presence, abundance and geographical distribution of the three species along our coasts.
-Two aerial flyover campaigns, conducted by the Association in 2015 and 2017, further enhanced the observation process.
+These observation reports have been compiled each year, documenting the presence, abundance and geographical distribution of the three species along our coasts.

 Located at the tip of the Cap d'Antibes, in the bay of Juan les Pins, on a site belonging to the Conservatoire du Littoral, the Wildlife Rehabilitation Centre (Centre de Réhabilitation de la Faune Sauvage–C.R.F.S.) is a "hospital" dedicated to sea turtles that have been stranded or found in difficulty off the coasts of the Alpes-Maritimes and the Var.
 With its three individual 1000 litre tanks and 17 m3 main pool, its has the capacity to care for 5 sea turtles.